Xopherus/signal-test/README.md

 - Find process ID `ps aux | grep signal-test`

 - Issue SIGHUP to that process ID (`kill -SIGHUP pid`).
-Does the program start to faster?
+Does the program start to work faster?
 It should.

-- Keep changing the RATELIMIT and watch as the program reloads without a full restart.
+- Keep changing the RATELIMIT and watch as the program reloads without a full process restart.

 - Issue SIGTERM to the process ID (`kill -SIGTERM pid`).
 The program should cleanly shutdown.